IntelLabs/fastRAG/components.md

 method works with any LLM, no fine-tuning is needed.
 See ([Shi et al. 2023](#shiREPLUGRetrievalAugmentedBlackBox2023)) for more details.

-We provide implementation for the REPLUG ensembling inference, using the invocation layer `ReplugHFLocalInvocationLayer`; Our implementation supports most Hugging FAce models with `.generate()` capabilities (such that implement the generation mixin); For a complete example, see [REPLUG Parallel
+We provide implementation for the REPLUG ensembling inference, using the generator `ReplugGenerator`; Our implementation supports most Hugging FAce models with `.generate()` capabilities (such that implement the generation mixin); For a complete example, see [REPLUG Parallel Reader](examples/replug_parallel_reader.ipynb) notebook.
-Reader](examples/replug_parallel_reader.ipynb) notebook.

 ## ColBERT v2 with PLAID Engine